 Labor Day is being celebrated Monday, Sept.
-4. Memorial Day was established as a federal holiday in 1971 by Congress and is held on the first Monday of September.
+4. Labor Day was established as a federal holiday in 1971 by Congress and is held on the first Monday of September.
 Read a history of Labor Day here.

 The first Labor Day holiday was celebrated on Tuesday, Sept.
 5, 1882, in New York City, in accordance with the plans of the Central Labor Union.
 The union encouraged the development of a workingman's holiday and a number of states began setting a day aside.
 Parades and picnics or similar events were not uncommon in its early days; it is now seen as part of the last three-day weekend of the summer prior to the start of school in many localities.

 Massachusetts was among the first states to recognize Labor Day and the first to institute a minimum wage on June 4, 1912.